qweb321/Calculator/README.md

 # Calculator Project

 This is a calculator project developed using Vite and TypeScript, aimed at practicing Object-Oriented Programming (OOP) concepts.
 The project serves as a practical example of building a web application from scratch, employing vanilla JavaScript and TypeScript for a strong foundation in object-oriented development.
+[View Demo](https://qweb321.github.io/Calculator/)

 ## Table of contents
 - [Features](#features)